Music Choice: SWRV

-In February 2010, Music Choice launched SWRV (pronounced 'swerve'), a 24-hour interactive music video cable channel.
+In February 2010, Music Choice launched SWRV (pronounced 'swerve'), a 24-hour interactive music video digital cable channel.
 The network struggled to gain momentum and was eventually rebranded to Music Choice Play on October 15, 2013.
-Music Choice Play was phased out by the start of 2016.
+Music Choice Play was phased out by 2016.

 Subscription services

-As of Fall 2021, Music Choice offers several subscription services which are available through the extended Internet-connected services of cable set-top boxes.
+By 2021, Music Choice offered various subscription services available through the extended, online-connected services of cable set-top boxes.
+In May 2026, the add-on subscription services were exclusive to Xfinity, Cox Communications, and Charter Communications customers through video on demand.
+However, the add-ons are being discontinued to create a free video experience, with video channels taking place of the add-on contents.
+Despite stating they are developing the video experience for "in the coming months," several video channels are already available, such as birds, nature sounds, colors of noise, and seasonal soundscapes.

 Music Choice Karaoke

-A domestic karaoke service providing access to instrumental versions of popular songs sorted into playlists with sing-along lyrics.
+A household karaoke service providing access to instrumental versions of popular songs arranged into playlists with sing-along lyrics.

 Music Choice Relax

-A service providing calming instrumentals and soothing nature imagery for the purposes of relaxation.
+A service providing calming soundscapes and soothing nature imagery for the purposes of relaxation.

 Music Choice+

-A service exclusive to Xfinity, and Cox Communications providing immediate access to any song and/or album in the Music Choice library, along with playlist creation, device downloads, and song skipping abilities.
-As of April 29th 2025, Music Choice Plus has been shut down.
+A service exclusive to Xfinity and Cox Communications providing immediate access to any song or album in the Music Choice library, along with playlist creation, device downloads, and song skipping abilities.
+As of April 29, 2025, Music Choice Plus has been shut down.

+Music Choice Lo-Fi

+A service providing lo-fi music for studying and relaxing.

 Legal issues

 Stingray

 In June 2016, Music Choice filed a lawsuit against Canada-based Stingray over patent infringement.
-The lawsuit occurred one month following the announcement that Comcast, half-owner of Music Choice, had chosen instead to offer Stingray Radio.
+The lawsuit occurred one month following the announcement that Comcast, partial owner of Music Choice, had chosen instead to offer Stingray Radio.

 Music Choice drew criticism with the lawsuit; Stingray responded:

 "Given the significant inroads that Stingray has made in the U.S. market [Comcast expansion] with its industry-changing technology, Stingray believes that Music Choice’s complaint is without merit and primarily motivated by competitive concerns rather than a desire to protect its intellectual property."

-Music Choice's lawsuit against Stingray disputed a number of U.S. Patents pertaining to the on screen formatting of Stingray Digital's music channels.
-On August 29, 2016, Stingray countersued Music Choice calling the patent lawsuit a "smear campaign".
+Music Choice's lawsuit against Stingray disputed four U.S. Patents pertaining to the formatting of Stingray Digital's music channels.
+On August 29, 2016, Stingray counter-sued Music Choice calling the patent lawsuit a "smear campaign".

 Music Modernization Act opposition

-In 2018, A2IM CEO Richard James Burgess accused Music Choice of trying to solicit artist and label support to deceive Congress into reducing artists royalties paid by Music Choice.
-The criticism came as Music Choice publicly opposed the passage of the Music Modernization Act, which ultimately was signed into law on October 11, 2018.
+In 2018, A2IM CEO Richard James Burgess accused Music Choice of trying to solicit group/artist and label support to deceive Congress into reducing groups/artists' royalties paid by Music Choice.
+The criticism came as Music Choice publicly opposed the passage of the Music Modernization Act, which eventually was signed into law on October 11, 2018.